typelevel/cats-effect/docs/typeclasses.md

 transition to the `Done` state and we also `complete` the signal which unblocks all the fibers waiting on the countdown latch.

 There has been plenty of excellent material written on this subject.
-See [here](https://typelevel.org/blog/2020/10/30/concurrency-in-ce3.html) and [here](https://systemfw.org/writings.html).
+See [here](https://typelevel.org/blog/2020/10/30/concurrency-in-ce3.html) and [here](https://systemfw.org/writings.html) for example.

 ## `Temporal`